nutanixdev/python-api-lab-devmktg/contents/supporting.rst

 .. note::

-  If extracting the ZIP files from the command line, ensure they are extracted **directly** to the directories above and not into subdirectories.
+  When extracting the ZIP files, ensure they are extracted **directly** to the directories above and not into subdirectories.
+Some operating systems can create sub-directories named after the ZIP file being extracted - this can cause issues.

-Once the files are downloaded and extracted to the correct locations, your directory structure should be as follows - please double-check these, as files being copied to incorrect locations will prevent the app from functioning correctly.
+Once the files are downloaded and extracted to the correct locations, your directory structure should be as follows - **please double-check these**, as files being copied to incorrect locations will prevent the app from functioning correctly.

 .. figure:: images/public_structure.png